alphagov/inside-government-admin-guide/first-steps/markdown.md

 *  You need 1 empty line space before the bullets start, and 1 at the end.
 *  Make sure there is 1 space after the asterisk and that all the bullets line up correctly.
 *  Sub-items need an indent of 2 spaces.
-*  Use the headers in sequence, ie an H3 needs to be preceded by an H2 and an H4 needs an H3.

 See the [style guide, section 2.5](https://www.gov.uk/designprinciples/styleguide#bullet-points-and-steps) to check how to punctuate bullets.